dwp/orchestration-service/README.md

  Header of request must contain the following:
   - `Authorisation`*
-  - `cognito:groups` (a list of cognito user groups as strings that the user should be able to access the shared buckets for)

   Optional inputs for body of request are:
   - `jupyterCpu`            - default : 512